Sassafras: Taxonomy

 The genus Sassafras was first described by the Bohemian botanist Jan Presl in 1825.
 The name "sassafras", applied by the botanist Nicolas Monardes in 1569, comes from the French sassafras.
 Some sources claim it originates from the Latin saxifraga or saxifragus: "stone-breaking"; saxum "rock" + frangere ("to break").
 Sassafras trees are not within the family Saxifragaceae.

 Early European colonists reported that the plant was called winauk by Native Americans in Delaware and Virginia and pauane by the Timucua.
 Native Americans distinguished between white sassafras and red sassafras, terms which referred to different parts of the same plant but with distinct colors and uses.
 Sassafras was known as fennel wood (German Fenchelholz) due to its distinctive aroma.

 Species

 The genus Sassafras includes four species, three extant and one extinct.
 Sassafras plants are endemic to North America and East Asia, with two species in each region that are distinguished by some important characteristics, including the frequency of three-lobed leaves (more frequent in East Asian species) and aspects of their sexual reproduction (North American species being dioecious).

 Taiwanese sassafras, Taiwan, is treated by some botanists in a distinct genus as Yushunia randaiensis (Hayata) Kamikoti, though this is not supported by recent genetic evidence, which shows Sassafras to be monophyletic.

+Brazil

+Ocotea pretiosa is raised in Brazil for the commercial production of the essential oil.